Estimating the Personality of White-Box Language Models: Preliminaries

 \subsection{Language Models in Open Ended Text Generation}

-We study multiple \emph{pretrained} language models that differ in their training strategy and corpora.
-All these models make use of auto-regressive language generation, which is based on the assumption that the probability distribution of a word sequence can be decomposed into the product of conditional next word distributions:

-where $w_{1:0} := \varnothing$ and $W_0$ is the initial context word sequence.
-The length $T$ of the word sequence is usually determined on-the-fly and corresponds to timestep $t$ when a special token called the EOS (end of sentence) token is generated from $P(w_t|w_{1:t-1}, W_{0})$.
-Below we briefly discuss the language models studied in the paper.
+We study multiple \emph{pretrained} language models that differ in their training strategies and corpora.
+These models rely on the concept of auto-regressive language generation, which assumes that the probability distribution of a word sequence can be decomposed into the product of conditional next-word distributions.
+At the core of all these language models are neural network models known as Transformers ~\citep{vaswani2017attention}.
+Unlike traditional recurrent neural networks (RNNs), transformer architecture is based on a self-attention mechanism that allows the models to selectively focus on different parts of the input sequence while processing it.
+This framework is particularly beneficial for language understanding and text-generation tasks.
+Below, we briefly discuss the language models studied in the paper.